vimaec/difference-engine/README.md

 This repository hosts a tool for calculating differences between BIM models as part of the AECTech 2022 Hackathon.
 Written in 180 lines of C# using .NET 6.0 and VIM API.

-The Grasshopper scripts for visualizing the changes in Rhino, and the web-app for hosting the visualization can be found at
+The Grasshopper scripts for loading visualizing the changes in 3D and as 2D graphs in Rhino, along with the web-app for hosting the visualization can be found at
 [https://github.com/sophXmoore1/compute.rhino3d.appserver-1](https://github.com/sophXmoore1/compute.rhino3d.appserver-1).

 <img src="/images/diff-eng-logo.gif?raw=true" alt="Difference Engine Demo" width="400"/>